matsim-vsp/covid-sim/docs/src/documentation/introduction.md

-# Introduction
+# EpiSim - Introduction

-Here is a footnote reference[^1].

-[^1]: This is the footnote content.

-EpiSim is an
-agent-based epidemiological model used to track the development of COVID-19 cases and estimate the impact of various government-imposed mitigation strategies ([Müller 2020](
+EpiSim is an agent-based epidemiological model used to track the development of COVID-19 cases and estimate the impact of various government-imposed mitigation strategies ([Müller 2020](